shakibkumnale/social-analytics-gemini-agent-/README.md

-Here’s an enhanced, more attractive version of your guide for setting up and running the LangFlow chatbot with Astra DB:

----

 # 🚀 **Get Started with LangFlow Chatbot + Astra DB Integration**

 Follow these easy-to-follow steps to set up your LangFlow chatbot, seamlessly integrate Astra DB, and configure the necessary APIs.
 Let’s turn your idea into an AI-powered solution!